jagrmeister/jagrmeister.github.io/README.md

-Upload index.html, .nojekyll, and the assets folder to your GitHub Pages repo root.
-Email set to dmrvdm@gmail.com; frameworks updated; outcomes expanded; favicon included.
+Upload index.html, .nojekyll, and assets/ to your GitHub Pages repo root.
+This version includes animated Canvas hero (Option A).